-For classes held at the Mathematical Institute, please note that after being assigned to a class, you will have until Monday week 4 of each term to request a class switch or to decide that you would no longer like to attend a particular class.
-To do so, please contact your class tutor as well as the MTP administrator.
+For classes held at the Mathematical Institute or the Department of Physics, you will have until Monday week 4 of each term to request a class switch or to decide that you would no longer like to attend a particular class.
+To do so, please contact your class tutor as well as the MTP Course Administrator.

 It is important to withdraw from a class if you no longer wish to take it.
 If you do not withdraw from a class, then your college will be charged for your attendance.
-Furthermore, when you withdraw from a class, your tutor and teaching assistant will know not to expect you to attend, and will not need to enquire any further to the reason for non-attendance or be concerned about your absence from classes.
+Furthermore, when you withdraw from a class, your tutor and teaching assistant will know not to expect you to attend, and will not need to be concerned about your absence from classes.

 If you have made an official exam entry for a course via student self-service (see page 12) and decide that you no longer wish to take that course, please note that in addition to withdrawing from the classes that accompany the lecture course and assessment, you must also withdraw from the assessment itself.
-Please contact your college office to officially withdraw from any exams, formal assessments or homework options for which you have made an official exam entry.
+If you do not do so, then you will receive a technical fail when you do not submit the assessment/attend the exam.
+You will need to contact your college office to officially withdraw from any exams, formal assessments, or homework options for which you have made an official exam entry.